-“I thought our rebounding was porous at times and our half-court defense,” Kellogg said.
+“I thought our rebounding was porous at times and our half-court slots online defense,” Kellogg said.
 “We just weren’t physical enough, that’s really what bothered me the most.”

 But while the Minutemen struggled in areas, Kellogg admitted he was glad these mistakes occurred in an exhibition game rather than a regular season affair.

 “It’s great that we’re having this conversation after our first exhibition game and not halfway through the year,” Kellogg said.

 In his postgame press conference, AIC coach Art Luptowski was asked about continuing to play UMass more in the future.

 Luptowski was very appreciative of Kellogg making the decision to play the Yellow Jackets, as AIC is located in Springfield, Kellogg’s hometown.